by Alex Robles

 The way that I’ve put this system to work for me is simple, I put the potted plant in a drip pan and filling the pan with water/nutrients.
 The drip pan acts as a reservoir and I’ve found that this is the best way for me to water 1gal-5gal pots.
 I may need to fill the pan more than once during the same watering to make sure the plant gets enough of what it needs, depending on the size of the pot.
 This system can always be scaled up with a few changes for bigger containers.
 Now I know some of you are saying “great my ladies are in the ground, what do I do?”
 You’re right, this isn’t going to help you, but there’s something else that I do to keep pests numbers low in my soil that might.
 I use beneficial nematodes to do a lot of the dirty work for me also.

 Nematodes are microscopic, non-segmented roundworms that happen naturally in the soil but I always like to add more.
+They are extraordinarily lethal to many insect pests that have larval or pupal stages of life in the soil.
+Even though they’re deadly to soil dwelling pests, they are completely harmless to humans, animals, plants and earthworms.
+Unlike some chemicals, nematoads don’t cause: residues, groundwater contamination, chemical trespass.
 When these little critters are released into the soil they have a search and destroy type of hunting strategy for delicious pests.
 The simplest way I can explain it is like this.

-The infected juvenile nematodes will move through the soil picking up on the heat and CO2 that the larvae and pupae give off.
-When they find a host, they get into them through different openings (nose, mouth) or they’ll go right in through the skin.
-The juveniles carry a symbiotic bacteria that will kill the host by quickly multiplying and flooding the insect with toxins that will kill the host within 24-48hrs.
-The bacteria will also break down and changed innards into food that the nematode will feed on, grow and reproduce in.
-After about two weeks new infected juveniles bust out of the host in search of new victims and the vicious cycle continues.
+A juvenile nematodes that carry a specific bacteria will move through the soil picking up on the heat and CO2 that the larvae and pupae give off.
+When they find a host, they get into them through different openings (nose, mouth, anus) or they’ll go right in through the skin and get into the body cavity.
+Once inside, a symbiotic bacteria is released from the nematode gut, which multiplies and causes insect death within 24-48hrs.
+The nematodes will feed on the bacteria and liquefied host.
+During the next few days the nematode will mature and reproduce inside the host.
+The life cycle is completed when hundreds of thousands of new infective juveniles burst out of the host in search of fresh pray.

 Growers Note: Nematodes move through the soil best when it’s moist.
 Moist not muddy, don’t get carried away and over water.
 I also release them at sunset because the UV from direct sunlight is harmful to them and it gives them all night to get established under the surface.